 - A mature hens weighs roughly 5 to 6 pounds.
 Mature drakes typically weigh between 6 to 8 pounds.

 - The rapid weight frequently associated with the Buff Orpington breed is one of the reasons they have also been a popular meat duck.
-A duck of this breed, regardless of sex, can hit butcher weight in just 8 to 10 weeks.
+A duck of this breed, regardless of gender, can hit butcher weight in just 8 to 10 weeks.

 Buff Orpington Personality